 Clothes and Accessories

 Another obvious requirement, but ensure that you take clothes suitable for the activities that you plan on doing.
 Even though daytime conditions may be warm, pack some warm gear for chilly evenings and cool nights.
-Overlooked items may include bathing suits, hiking boots and thick socks, a hat, a sweater and a rain jacket.
+Overlooked items may include bathing suits, hiking boots and thick socks, a hiking hat, a sweater and a rain jacket.
 As with most trips, you’ll probably want to pack sunglasses too.

 Toiletries and Personal Items